TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 sudo mkdir -p /volume1/docker/appdata/{radarr,sonarr,bazarr,plex,pullio}
 ```

-You can add your own sub folders for your download client(s) using the command above.
+You can add your own sub folders for your download client(s) using the command above, by adding the name to the command.

 So your appdata folder will look like this.